 Importance of Food Safety and Quality in Frozen Foods

 Food stored constantly at 0 °F will always be safe.
 Freezing to 0 °F inactivates any microbes: bacteria, yeasts and molds that’s present in food.
-Freezing food keeps it safe by slowing the movement of molecules, causing microbes to enter a dormant stage.
-Freezing preserves food for extended periods because it prevents the growth of microorganisms that cause both food spoilage and foodborne illness.
+This can be tested by using laboratory Test Kits to check the quality of different kinds of food being sorted.
+Additionally, freezing food keeps it safe by slowing the movement of molecules, causing microbes to enter a dormant stage.
+This can prevent the growth of microorganisms that cause both food spoilage and foodborne illness.
 Only the quality suffers with lengthy period in the freezer.

 Frozen Food Packaging Ideas

 The packaging you select will depend on the type of food to be frozen, personal preference and availability.
 Improper food packaging will cause food to lose moisture, color, flavor and texture.
 Ice crystal evaporation from an area at the surface will result in freezer burn, which is a dry, grainy and hard brownish patch.
 Freezer burn does not render a food unsafe, only less desirable and less tasty.
 Therefore, choose the right packaging for the type of food.

 Here are some common frozen food packaging ideas:

 Zip-top freezer bags, available in sizes from one pint to two gallons, are great for anything and everything, from breads to pastries, vegetables, fruits, cooked meat, raw meat and even liquidy food like soups.

 2 Child Resistant Packages